 Strong and resilient civil society

-We are currently supporting the work of 11 coalitions throughout Europe, allowing them to consolidate and roll out the strategies they had planned.
-The coalitions involve partners from different sectors and cities.
-Their approach varies, but all of them include both reactive and pro-active elements aimed at building up resilience and the capacity to stand up against the deterioration of democratic values in their sectors.
+In 2021 we supported the work of 11 coalitions throughout Europe, allowing them to consolidate and roll out the strategies they had planned.
+The coalitions involved partners from different sectors and cities.
+Their approach varied, but all of them included both reactive and pro-active elements aimed at building up resilience and the capacity to stand up against the deterioration of democratic values in their sectors.